apache/bigtop/bigtop-packages/src/charm/giraph/layer-giraph/README.md

 This will deploy an Apache Bigtop Hadoop cluster.
 More information about this deployment can be found in the [bundle readme](https://jujucharms.com/hadoop-processing/).

-Now add Giraph and relate it to the cluster endpoint:
+Now add Giraph and relate it to the cluster:

     juju deploy giraph
-    juju add-relation giraph client
+    juju add-relation giraph plugin

 ## Network-Restricted Environments